 It is known as the greenest of Croatia`s islands and, some say, the purest of them all.
 It lies south of the Pelješac peninsula, it is the southernmost and easternmost of the larger Adriatic islands of the Dalmatia region of Croatia.
-With its rich history, legends of Odysseus and a national park, it is one definitely worth a visit.
+With its rich history, legends of Odysseus and a national park, it is definitely worth a visit.

 The greenest Croatian island!

 In the National Park Mljet, you'll find two saltwater lakes, Veliko Jezero and Malo Jezero, connected by a channel of water.
-In the middle of Veliko Jezero, there is the Isle of St. Mary, occupied by a church and a 12th century monastery.
-Around the lakes there are plenty hiking paths, passing little stone-house settlements of Babine Kuće and Soline, a true fairytale sight.
+In the middle of Veliko Jezero, there is the Isle of St. Mary, occupied by a church and a 12th-century monastery.
+Around the lakes there are plenty of hiking paths, passing little stone-house settlements of Babine Kuće and Soline, a true fairytale sight.
 If you are up for a bit more sweat, make your way up to the high point of Montokuc and be amazed by the views of Korčula and Pelješac.
 Highly recommended!